opencast/opencast/docs/guides/developer/docs/installation/source-linux.md

 If you want to start opencast in debug mode, you could use the debug argument:

     $ cd build/opencast-dist-develop-*/bin && ./start-opencast debug

+To recompile a single module, use the following commands: (replace `admin-ui` with the name of the module)

+    $ mvn clean install -Pdev --projects modules/admin-ui
+    $ mvn clean install -Pdev --projects assemblies --also-make-dependents

 ## Modify Code and Build Changes